If you'd like to make any home alterations or improvements, you’ll need to get written permission from us before you start any work.

 Please note that you are not permitted to carry out any alterations or improvements in communal areas.

 There are a number of home improvements you can make to your home, including DIY (do-it-yourself) improvements, however there are certain procedures to follow.
-You'll need to contact your housing officer, who will guide you through the application process.
+You'll need to contact your housing officer via My Account, who will guide you through the application process.
 You may need approval from more than just us, such as planning permission from the local council.

 Making your home more accessible